-If you're meeting others, you should make sure to discuss how comfortable you are with distance.
+If you're meeting others, discuss how comfortable you are with distance.
 While you're deciding your comfort level, you should discuss these boundaries with your child(ren).

-Make sure that your child knows how to explain their boundaries with others.
-They should know how to remind others to leave six feet of space between them.
+Help your child explain their boundaries with others.
+They should know how to remind others to leave one and a half metres of space between them.

 Having conversations with family members and friends about healthy practices around your child is important for protecting everyone's health.

 If your child is younger or needs reminders, we have the perfect fix.
 Our COVID-19 Awareness Wristbands can remind others to keep their distance while making sure that your child is also reminded to keep their distance.
 We also have a wristband that will help your children remember to repeatedly wash their hands.

 We do highly suggest that you avoid crowds right now.
 However, we do understand that essential trips like those to the grocery store can leave you and your family in an uncomfortable position.

 Set an Example